-Lumen is the gateway for faculty, curricular representatives, and governance bodies to update, track, and approve functions related to courses and programs.
+Lumen is the gateway for faculty, curricular representatives, and governance bodies to update, track, and approve functions related to courses, curriculum and programs.

-Lumen’s services make it possible for UW–Madison to have a single, central location for curricular and academic policies across campus.
+Lumen’s services make it possible for UW–Madison to have a single, central location for course, curricular, and academic policies across campus.
 With such a repository in place, we have opportunities to improve many tasks related to presenting our curriculum, in ways that weren’t possible before.

 Because of Lumen, departments and programs will:

-- have reliable, real-time data about their courses and academic programs;
+- have reliable, real-time data about their courses, curriculum and academic programs;

 - save staff the time spent manually tracking and updating necessary changes to key curricular data; and